 Traditionally, companies would outsource the majority of these services to multiple agencies, each specialised in different aspects of PR and marketing.
 However, agency consolidation refers to bringing all of these services under one umbrella and hiring a single agency that has the ability to serve all your marketing needs.

-So, instead of working with 5+ agencies on different projects, companies will just be working with one specialised agency.
+So, instead of working with 5+ agencies on different projects, companies can just work with one specialised agency.
 By bringing all these capabilities together, cybersecurity companies can find it much easier to coordinate their efforts.
 It can also help organisations to increase in-house productivity, as they don’t need to synchronize multiple teams across different agencies.

 As a result, companies can achieve enhanced brand consistency, a seamless customer experience, cost savings, and, of course, better results.
-In fact, many organisations are missing out on their full marketing potential because they’re working with separate agencies, whereas those that have shifted their focus to a single, reliable strategic partner are reaping better ROI.
+Many organisations are missing out on their full marketing potential because they’re juggling working with multiple separate agencies, whereas those that have shifted their focus to a single, reliable strategic partner are reaping better ROI.

-Is there a need for marketing consolidation in the cybersecurity industry?
+Is there a need for PR & marketing agency consolidation in the cybersecurity industry?

 The push to get more value for money always increases when there are budgetary challenges.
 Companies naturally want to explore how far they can stretch on a limited budget as they are pressured to deliver a marketing or PR campaign to impress internal stakeholders.
 Correspondingly the C-suites should then proactively strategize with their agencies to meet their needs.